Metais/EKhelper/README.md

 How it works
 ---------------------------
 You will need the EK Mastersheet.txt (taken from https://drive.google.com/drive/folders/1yfYLvI5m1QMApy55VBSrJT2C0P_HGrDM) unedited, and enter the line number of the name of the trainer you are interested in, on the command-line interface.
-A window will appear with the results, where you can shift click right/left to go through the list of enemy pokemon.
+A window will appear with the results, where you can click right/left to go through the list of enemy pokemon.
 Highly recommend opening the master sheet with a text editor program that includes line numbers!

 Setup
 ---------------------------
 For now, you will have to clone the repository to a local folder.
 Create a virtual python environment that includes PIL and openpyxl.
 I used Python 3.10.
-Then run main.py after configuring the .sav file location.
+Then run main.py after configuring the .sav file location in-code.

 example using miniconda: